soilspectroscopy/ossl-manual/docs/025-modeling.md

 ```

 Note that the models are between 10 to 200 MB in size, depending on complexity of models
 and the size of the training data used.
+The Principal Component Analysis is described in
+the [OSSL models repository](https://github.com/soilspectroscopy/ossl-models/).
+It is a standard way of compressing 1000+ spectral bands before predictive modeling [@chang2001near].
+We use the first 60 PCA components for further modeling, which is an arbitrary decisions.

-We can look at the summary of model e.g.
+We can look at the summary of model by typing:

 ```r